 At night, the cold air rolls in, making the jackets chilly.
 In terms of precipitation, a month averages 7 to 8 days of precipitation.

 I would recommend Athens in November over the summer months every time.
-It is truly too hot to enjoy Athens when it’s a billion degrees.
+It is truly too hot to enjoy Athens for more than 2 days when it’s a billion degrees.
 November is so comfortable with a light coat.

 Come to Greece in the summer for the Islands.
 Travel to Athens to explore in November!